Can't Stop the Music: Filming

 The schedule of the film was 11 weeks: eight in Los Angeles, two in New York and one in San Francisco.
 A proposed week of filming on Fire Island was scrapped due to fear of the weather.
 Carr was coming off a massive worldwide hit with the pop musical Grease when shooting took place between May and July 1979 at the height of the disco craze.
-Carr took a hands-on role with the production, and personally directed and cast the male athlete extras for the "YMCA" musical sequence.
+Carr took a hands-on role with the production, and personally directed and cast the male athlete extras for the "Y.M.C.A." musical sequence.

 Shooting took place at MGM Studios in Culver City, California, with location shooting in New York City and San Francisco.
 Location shooting in New York was somewhat complicated by adjacent protests by gay activists over the William Friedkin film Cruising (starring Al Pacino), which was filming on location nearby.
 The two productions were mistaken for each other more than once, with protestors disrupting the Can't Stop the Music location shoots when they had intended to halt production of Cruising.
 A few weeks prior to release, Jenner and Perrine hosted a TV special, Allan Carr's Magic Night, to promote the film.

 Tensions between Walker and Perrine rose on the set to the point that Walker would not be present for scenes featuring Perrine, leaving director of cinematography Bill Butler to direct in her place.
 Additionally, Perrine was reportedly unhappy that a dance number in which she performed was cut from the film.